 Ultimately, a whistleblower can make a public disclosure (to the press and similar organisations) and still be protected by the directive.
 A public disclosure would be appropriate if, despite making a report internally and/or externally, the breach remains unaddressed or unresolved, or there is a risk of retaliation, or if there is collusion involving the external authority itself.

-There is no question that the EU Whistleblower Protection Directive is a comprehensive piece of legislation, and its full 131-page text can be found in English at this link.
+There is no question that the EU Whistleblower Protection Directive is a comprehensive piece of legislation.
+Read the full EU Whistleblower Protection Directive in English.
 Moreover, as a directive it allows individual EU Member States flexibility to extend the scope of reporting when they enshrine the directive into local law, and some may take this approach to reflect their own legislative developments in the area of whistleblowing.
-It also brings with it major change for companies and organisations – of all sizes – such that they will now need to address whistleblowing, helplines and whistleblowers in ways previously unseen, certainly in the EU.
+It also brings with it major change for companies and organisations – of all sizes – such that they will now need to address whistleblowing, hotlines, and whistleblowers in ways previously unseen, certainly in the EU.

 The directive provides minimum standards on how companies and organisations should handle and respond to reports made by whistleblowers, and given its associated deadlines, requires that action in response to the directive’s requirements is taken now.
 This includes reviewing the performance of any existing whistleblower helplines and, critically, changing internal processes to align with the directive.

-In Part 2 of this series, I’ll explain the practical actions that companies and organisations now need to take as a result of the EU whistleblower directive.
-Plus, I’ve put together a guide to the frequently asked questions about the EU Whistleblower Directive, which you can download below.
+In Part 2 of this series, I’ll explain the practical actions that companies and organisations now need to take as a result of the EU Whistleblower Protection Directive.
+Plus, I’ve put together a guide to the frequently asked questions about the EU Whistleblower Protection Directive, which you can download below.